softerhardware/Hermes-Lite2/gateware/bitfiles/testing/20210730_73p2/README.md

 * Update the ATU functionality to match the protocol wiki page.
 Now the ATU can be put into bypass mode.
 Quisk implements this newer protocol

+* Extended response for hermeslite.py use enabled on 10RX cicrx gateware.

 See the [gateware](https://github.com/softerhardware/Hermes-Lite2/wiki/Updating-Gateware) wiki page for more details on how to update the gateware.
 Most people will use the file root and suffix in bold below, hl2b5up_main.rbf, for programming over ethernet.